tungdo0602/Discord-Nitro-Simulator/README.md

 # UPDATE!!!!
-# WORKED AGAIN THANKS also can use animated emoji (server only, dm not working)
+# WORKED AGAIN THANKS also can use animated emoji (some server can use, dm not working)
 # Discord Nitro Simulator
 ### Client side discord nitro